- Jun 9, 2008

 Is there a long delay whilst it finds satatiltes when switching on?

 How good is coverage?
 It would be a pain for it to not work in places.

 What happens in tunnels?

-I used to work for a Sat Nav company a few years ago.
+Oh dear, you’re learned opinion seems to back up my Luddite hunch almost perfectly!I used to work for a Sat Nav company a few years ago.

 We came out with an aluminum shelled windshield mount device, and there was significant interference to the GPS chip compared to the plastic shelled version.
 I wouldnt put the it under the tank.
 Also, best reception is due to the orientation of the chip.
 So, on side may be worse than flat, updside down, etc.

 GPS modules are dependent on "seeing the satellites" (usually need two) , but can be compensated for with software or hardware.

 For example, you get significant "bounce" in an urban (or other) canyon where there is high signal reactivity and an indirect signal path (such as satellite low on horizon - which is almost always the case in the Southern Hemisphere).
 This can be stabilized with an accelerometer and/or software.

 The same is true of being in a tunnel - you will lose the signal once a bit inside, but an accelerometer will keep track to a reasonable degree whilst in it.